Last updated: February 1st, 2023

 Their bikes and brand are both distinctive, to say the last.

-And in this article, we’ll cover some key points about the Surly line in general, look at a few noteworthy models, and take a closer look at why they hold such a unique place in the bicycle market.
+In this article, we’ll cover some key points about the Surly line in general, look at a few noteworthy models, and take a closer look at why they hold such a unique place in the bicycle market.

 This article might contain affiliate links.
 As a member of programs including Amazon Associates, I earn from qualifying purchases.

-In brief, are Surly bikes any good?
+Are Surly bikes any good?

 We’ll break that down in a moment, but the short version is that the Surly line includes several solid, no-frills options that most of us can’t go wrong with.
 I’ve touched on the virtues of steel frames elsewhere, but in brief, it’s a wise choice if you plan to ride your bike for several years.